-Genetic disorders are far from rare in India, owing to the high population density in the country, which translates to a higher disease burden.
+Genetic disorders are far from rare in India, owing to the high population density in the country, which translates to a very high disease burden.
 5000-8000 rare genetic diseases have been identified globally, 450 of which have been reported in India.
-Difficulties involved in reaching out to widely dispersed carriers or patients and absence of point-of-care diagnosis adds to the complexity in tackling these disorders at an early stage.
+Mostly affecting children, they carry a huge socio-economic, emotional and physical burden on affected families.
+Difficulties involved in reaching out to widely dispersed carriers or patients and absence of point-ofcare diagnostics adds to the complexity in tackling these disorders at an early stage.

-We take multiple approaches to reduce the rare genetic disease burden.
-One approach is to develop diagnosis that can be used for screening at population scale.
-In parallel, we also aim for indigenization and development of low-cost / affordable interventions.
+We take multiple approaches to reduce the rare genetic disease burden in the country.
+One model is to develop diagnostics that can be used for screening at population scale to accurately identify carriers and/or patients.
+In parallel, we also aim for indigenization and development of low-cost and affordable therapeutic interventions.

 Related Facilities and Technology Platforms